 *and of Plant and Microbial Biology

 The Glaunsinger lab studies the creative strategies viruses use to manipulate gene expression in host cells.
-Our focus is RNA-based regulation of gene expression, particularly at the level of RNA turnover.
+Our focus is RNA-based regulation of gene expression, both at the level of RNA synthesis and turnover.
 We are interested in viral factors that directly target RNA, as well as how viruses interface with and hijack cellular pathways to control gene expression.
 We primarily study gammaherpesviruses, including Kaposi's sarcoma-associated herpesvirus, which is a major cause of AIDS-associated cancers.
 We anticipate that these studies will enhance our understanding of virus-host interactions, as well as provide insight into how gene expression pathways are normally regulated in human cells.

 Viruses and the Art of Gene Expression

 The ability to regulate RNA stability has the potential to impact gene expression on a global scale, but is also critical for fine-tuning cellular responses to specific stimuli as well as eliminating flawed and potentially deleterious transcripts.
 Lytic gammaherpesvirus infection promotes widespread destruction of messenger RNAs (mRNAs), a phenotype driven primarily by the viral endonuclease SOX.
 By probing how SOX and other functionally related viral proteins drive messenger RNA degradation, we hope to reveal novel interplay between viruses and host gene regulatory pathways, as well as identify cellular factors with capacity to broadly influence message stability.

-Last Updated 2013-06-03
+Last Updated 2015-09-01